 Reading & Library

-We are incredibly lucky this year to have a new library at Gothic Mede!
-Sycamore class will visit the Library on Tuesday afternoons with Mrs Anderson.
+Sycamore class will visit the Library on Tuesday afternoons with Miss Clark.
 The children may select one book each week to share with you at home.
 The children should bring their book back the following Tuesday morning in order for it to be changed.